albl42/TetrisOdyssey/README.md

 ## Acknowledgments
 - Inspired by the classic Tetris game
-- Built with modern web technologies
+- Built with basic web technologies
 - Special thanks to all contributors and testers